14 Sneaky Sources of Added Sugars

 Not That!: Emeril's Homestyle Marinara, 1/2 cup: 90 calories, 3 g fat (0 g saturated fat), 470 mg sodium, 14 g carbs (2 g fiber, 9 g sugar), 2 g protein

 Whole Grain Bagels

 More often than not, bagels are a belly bully.
 But with a whole-grain promising name, you may have thought otherwise.
 Unfortunately, you're better off listening to that stereotype.
-These bagels contain more carbs and calories than an entire bowl of white-flour pasta, and more sugar than a Dunkin Donuts Sugar Raised Donut.
+Even though brands will tout how many whole grains are in their bagels, they're underplaying how much sugar they add to make them palatable.
 Bread companies know that consumers who are making the change of whole grain from white, are expecting to taste a product that resembles cardboard.
 So, to imitate the sweet taste of white bread the brand adds sugar to their breads to satisfy.
 Whole-grains may have great fiber-filling benefits, but that's when they're used as main ingredients.
-When checking for a breakfast bread that's worth it; check for ingredients like bulgur, farro, and quinoa.
 This isn't the only culprit.
 Don't miss these additional 15 Worst Whole-Grain Foods.

 Eat This: Dave's Killer Bread Epic Everything Organic Bagels, 1 Bagel: 260 calories, 5 g fat (0.5 g saturated fat), 350 mg sodium, 44 g carbs (5 g fiber, 4 g sugar), 13 g protein

 Not That!: Thomas' Plain Bagels Made With Whole Grains, 1 Bagel: 260 calories, 1.5 g fat (0.5 g saturated fat), 410 mg sodium, 53 g carbs (3 g fiber, 6 g sugar), 9 g protein